 We believe that the partnership we have with parents/carers is essential to ensure the progress of their child.
-Parents/carers are fully involved in the school and may attend events such as; class trips, assemblies, music concerts, and parents/carers consultation evenings.
+Parents/carers are fully involved in the school and may attend events such as; class trips, assemblies, music concerts and parents/carers consultation evenings.

-You can meet with the Inclusion Leader on a formal or informal basis to discuss issues that may have arisen.
-You can meet with external agencies, usually at the school, to discuss the support your child is receiving.
+You can meet the SENDCO on a formal or informal basis to discuss issues that may have arisen.
+You can meet external agencies, usually at the school, to discuss the support your child is receiving.